nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 </div>
 ```

-The header, footer, and sidebar don't require any specific name because the slot is identified directly from the HTML tag name.
+The bolded slot names (header, footer, and aside) don't require the `@name` attribute, because the slot is identified directly from the HTML tag name.
 For example, a custom `aside` tag is always placed prior to the `main` element:

 ```
 <aside>